Farmers getting desperate as parts shortage continue

 EL DORADO, Kan.
-(KSNW) – The global supply chain crisis is affecting a lot of industries, including farming.
+(KSNW) – The global supply chain crisis is affecting many industries, including farming.

 This shortage has gotten worse over the last six months.
 Butler County farmer Gordon Stands says not only are pieces getting harder to find, but prices have also gone up.